 - OKRs discipline our thinking and focus everyone’s effort on the few things that matter most.

-- They help connect us to the company’s mission and enhance communication and collaboration.
+- They help us to connect to the company´s mission, enhance communication and collaboration.

-- Continuous learning is facilitated as frequent progress check-ins drive better goal execution.
+- Continous learning is facilitated as frequent progress check-ins drive better goal execution.

 - OKRs create transparency and accountability as they are public, everyone can see what others are working on, leading to increased participation.